The Sun is really big and its gravity influences all objects in the solar system.

 Heliophysics Narrative:

-1. Earth orbits around the Sun; the Moon orbits around the Sun.
-These motions create patterns of night and day, months, years, and seasons.
+1. Earth orbits the Sun; the Moon orbits Earth.
+These motions, caused by gravity, create patterns of night and day, months, years, and seasons.

 2. At this level students know that the Sun is the center of the solar system, and that the planets revolve around it.
 By grade 5 students are using data in graphical displays to reveal patterns of daily and seasonal changes seen in the sky, and begin to form a model of the solar system (5-ESS1-2).
 Students know that the gravitational force of Earth acts upon objects on Earth's surface because of the size of Earth (5-PS2-1).